tcmhoang/aws-chatbot/README.md

 ## Services Used

-- # Demo AWS Lex Chatbot

-## Introduction

-Amazon Lex is a service for building conversational interfaces into any application using voice and text.

-It can be embedded in any website using a js snippet or server as a whole application

-The project is intergrated with some of AWS toolkits in order to build a dynamic bot with dynamic data without rebuilding the bot

-## Services Used

 - Lex (Chatbot)
 - Lambda ( Handle further Initialization, Validation and Fulfillent )
 - SNS ( Send SMS )